mudasobwa/mudasobwa.github.io/_posts/2016-09-09-riak-hooks-for-quick-views.md

 Now, copy the `beam` into this directory:

-{% highlight ruby %}
+{% highlight bash %}
 $ sudo mkdir -p /usr/lib/riak/hooks
 $ erlc backend_hooks.erl && \
     sudo cp backend_hooks.beam /usr/lib/riak/hooks
 {% endhighlight %}

-Restart Riak and we are done.
-Now on every insert into `raw` bucket, Riak will respectively update the “nested” up-to-date `current` bucket.
+Restart Riak and we are all set.
+From now on every insert into `raw` bucket, will result in Riak to gracefully update the “nested” up-to-date `{current, spot}` bucket.

 And all that was done with a dozen of lines of code.
 Cute, isn’t it?